|

 The traditional recipe for what cocktail is shown below?

-Gin and Dry Vermouth, shaken with ice, strained into a cocktail glass, and garnished with an olive
+Amaretto and sour mix shaken with ice, strained into the highball glass, garnished with an orange slice and a cherry

 |